-I’m a photographer with 15 years of experience teaching photography to undergraduate university students.
+The instructor, Ismar Uzeirovic, is a photographer with 16 years of experience teaching photography to undergraduate university students.

-I specialise in documentary, street, and portrait photography.
-My favourite subject are people, while my work often revolves around the theatre of street life in cities and themes of urbanisation and climate change.
+He specialises in documentary, street, and portrait photography.
+His favourite subject are people, while his work often revolves around the theatre of street life in cities and themes of urbanisation and climate change.

-I studied on a Master's Degree in Photojournalism and Documentary Photography (2012/2013), and a Postgraduate Diploma in Photojournalism (2000/2001) at the London College of Communication, University of the Arts London.
+He studied on the Master's Degree in Photojournalism and Documentary Photography (2012/2013), and the Postgraduate Diploma in Photojournalism (2000/2001) at the London College of Communication, University of the Arts London.

-I have 15 years of experience teaching photography to undergraduate students at the University of Roehampton in London (2006-present).
-I also worked as the Library Assistant at Network Photographers (2000-2001), which was the UK's preeminent photographic agency specialising in documentary photography, and as a Digital Imaging Manager at FM Model Agency (2003-2006), one of London's top small modelling agencies.
+For the last 16 years he has been teaching photography to undergraduate students at the University of Roehampton in London (2006-present).
+He also worked as the Library Assistant at Network Photographers (2000-2001), which was the UK's preeminent photographic agency specialising in documentary photography, and as a Digital Imaging Manager at FM Model Agency (2003-2006), one of London's top small modelling agencies.

-During my professional career, I have worked with numerous commercial clients, collaborated with other artists, and most recently made two trips to Bangladesh where I worked as a Visiting Researcher at the International Centre for Climate Change and Development in Dhaka.
+During his professional career, he has worked with numerous organisations and commercial clients, and most recently made two trips to Bangladesh where he worked as a Visiting Researcher at the International Centre for Climate Change and Development in Dhaka.